 Year-round water temps of 72 degrees?
 Check.
-Swim, snorkel, or kayak with manatees in their home river?
-Check again (as long as little splashers are 3 & up).
+Swim, snorkel or kayak with manatees in their home river?
+Check again (as long as little splashers are three and up).
 Learn all about the peaceful, grazing “sea cow” of Florida’s nature coast?
 Check once more.
 River Ventures offers the perfect way to introduce younger kids to the thrill of water life without contending with ocean swells or surprise sea creatures.

 Find out more: riverventures.com